 TopSurvivalPreps.com is reader-supported.
 When you buy via the links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Mountain House Taste Guarantee For All Of Their Freeze Dried Meals

 Mountain House is the food people trust when failure is not an option.
 Consistently chosen as the best tasting food among outdoor and survival brands, Mountain House is the ideal camping, backpacking and survival food.

 The individual packets are great when you are on the go and last much longer than MREs (Meals Ready to Eat).
-Buying Mountain House in 12-pack buckets is more cost effective than buying the individual packets
+Buying Mountain House in 12-pack buckets or multi day or weekend kits is more cost effective than buying the individual packets